syncfusion-content/fileformat-docs/File-Formats/XlsIO/Getting-Started.md

 {% endhighlight %}
 {% endtabs %}

-The below screen-shot shows the DataTable of above code.
+The following screenshot shows the DataTable of previous code.

 ![](Getting-Started_images/Getting-Started_img2.jpeg)

-You can refer various exporting options in “Exporting from Worksheet to Data Table” section.
+You can refer various exporting options in the “Exporting from Worksheet to Data Table” section.

 ## Template based data filling using Template Markers

-A template marker is a special marker symbol which allows to generate document by filling data in an Excel template from data source.
+A template marker is a special marker symbol that allows to generate a document by filling data in an Excel template from data source.
 This marker automatically maps the column name in the data source and names of the marker fields in the Excel template document and fills the data (text or image).

 This functionality supports the following data sources.